W427697/Discord-/docs/02-writing-stories/naming-components-and-hierarchy.md

 ---
-title: 'Naming components and hierarchy'
+title: Naming components and hierarchy
+navOrder: 6
 ---

 <YouTubeCallout id="VPfjrhDlkVc" title="How to Name Stories and Components" />